-Diversity in medicine is not simply important in theory.
+In medicine, inclusion is not simply important in theory.
 Lives depend on it.
 Teams that are racially, ethnically, gender and orientation diverse are best equipped to provide cross-culturally competent care, engage patients in their healthcare management, improve diagnostic accuracy, and improve healthcare outcomes.
-Diversity within medical education has been shown to enhance the training experience and improve learner satisfaction.
+Inclusion and belonging within medical education has been shown to enhance the training experience and improve learner satisfaction.
 Inclusive teams, teams that value the contributions of all members, demonstrate enhanced problem solving and innovation.
-Simply put, diversity and inclusion are essential to our core mission of training excellence and imperative to providing the best possible patient care.
+Simply put, belonging and inclusion are essential to our core mission of training excellence and imperative to providing the best possible patient care.

-As a combined Internal Medicine and Pediatrics program, our faculty and trainees participate in the many DEI initiatives taking place at each of our parent institutions in collaboration with our categorical peers.
-Within our residency program, we are continually working to refine our recruitment efforts to ensure holistic review of every applicant and extinguish any implicit biases throughout the application and recruitment process.
+As a combined Internal Medicine and Pediatrics program, our faculty and trainees participate in the many health equity initiatives taking place at each of our parent institutions in collaboration with our categorical peers.
+Within our residency program, we are continually working to ensure holistic review of every applicant.
 We are committed to supporting our current trainees through mentorship and community.
-We strive to be an anti-racist program working towards equity for trainees and patients alike.
+We strive to be an anti-racist program working towards inclusion and a sense of belonging for trainees and patients alike.

 Mission Statement